The proper classification of individuals as employees or independent contractors is important to UNL because errors can lead to severe penalties.

 - What order or sequences to follow

-In some cases very little or no instructions are given, but sufficient behavioral control may exist if the University has the right to control how and when the work results are achieved.
-The key factor is whether the University has retained the right to control the details of the worker’s performance or instead has given up that right.
+The key difference for behavioral control is whether the University has retained the right to control the details of the worker’s performance or instead has given up that right.

 Facts that show if the University has a right to direct or control the business aspects of the workers performance: